87 Easy Brunch Recipes You Can Make at Home

 Get the recipe for Mimosas from Inspired Taste.

 Whether you throw them on the aforementioned brunch board or you serve them solo with some cream cheese, these homemade bagels will make you feel like a star baker.
-Making them at home is also a great way to take control over the ingredients, which is always a win.
+Making them at home is also a great way to take control of the ingredients, which is always a win.

 Get the recipe for Homemade Bagels from Sally's Baking Addiction.